 By: Ismail M Taher

-The problem is that, despite most people practicing complaining on a daily basis almost as a second nature, few people actually realize that they’re doing one of the most destructive things they can ever do to themselves, when they complain.
+The problem is that: despite most people practicing complaining on a daily basis almost as a second nature; few people actually realize that they’re doing one of the most destructive things they can ever do to themselves.

 Few people understand the real toxic impact on frequent complaining on our mindset, success, happiness and inner-peace.
-They have endlessly locked themselves into a vicious cycle of complaining, complaining and more complaining, without realizing that they’ve been slowly jeopardizing themselves and their inner-peace along the process.
+They have endlessly locked themselves into a vicious cycle of complaining, complaining and more complaining.
+This all happens without realizing that they’ve been slowly jeopardizing themselves and their inner-peace along the process.